vikramsm/imported-malaria-monitor/README.md

 - The usual Definition of Done
 - A web-capable application exists that can be accessed through a web-browser
 - The web application displays a map of Brazil showing 0 cases of malaria

+### What did you do in the last 24 hours that helped the Development Team meet the Sprint Goal?
+Annotate your team's response so it's clear which team members did which activities.
+#### Karen
+- Researched map components for web app
+- Worked on frontend project using angular framework to incorporate map to app
+#### Vikram
+- Created backend of website
+- Implemented login functionality
+#### Fatma
+- Documented project
+- Reviewed sprint backlog and formulated user stories
+- Decomposed sprint item into tasks
+#### Derek
+- Researched backend (Django) and frontend (angular) functionalities
+- Setup backend and frontend
+- Researched how to integrate front-end and backend